 Location:

 Activities to be undertaken (specify whether participa nts will be supervised throughout):

 Date of activity:

 Name(s) of organiser and activity leader:

 Group size and age range:

 Staff involved in activity and their roles:

 Please indicate whether staff will need an enhanced DBS che undergone such a check in the last 3 years.
 For staff who do

 necessary, noting supervision arrangements.
 Also check wh

 academic year.

-Record here any risks associated with the activity an
+Record here any risks associated with the activity an impact (include any procedures and measures such

-impact (include any procedures and measures such Covid-19). as social distancing to minimise transmission of
+Covid-19). as social distancing to minimise transmission of

 Risk Control measures

-to you by participants, recontact they can participate ns that need to be
+to you by participants, recontact they can participate i ns that need to be

 Participant Cor nsiderations

-Individual Needs Allergies/Asthma etary Other
+Other

-I 1 l

 Action to be taken in o ase of emer gency

-Considerations group supervise cations / access & exit poir nent its / medical assistance - r nearest hospital /
+Considerations group supervise ations / access & exit poin its / medical assistance - r nearest hospital /

-Points for
+Points for staff/participar

-staff/participar briefing (including any social
+briefing (including any social

 distancing).

 Signed: (Leader) DATE:

 Sent to Re gional Lead DATE:

 Sent to par ticipating schools DATE:

-Online Tuition
+Online Tuition of Students

-This appendix sets out ways of working for online tutors.
-These are included in the online tutors' handbook and the tutor induction process.
+This appendix sets out ways of working for online tutors in all MEI activity.
+These procedures are also included in tutors' handbooks and induction processes.
 The ways of working are designed to safeguard both the students and the online tutor.